 We have fought a successful campaign to win rights for single parents conceiving through surrogacy over the past 10 years.
 In 2008 (when parental orders were opened to same-sex and unmarried couples) Natalie drafted an amendment to the law covering single parents too.
 This was debated in Parliament, but unfortunately blocked by the government which said that government policy was to allow surrogacy only for couples.
 We continued to campaign for change and in 2015/2016 represented the single father in the case of Re Z which challenged the law on human rights grounds.
 Ultimately the President of the High Court Family Division made a formal declaration that UK surrogacy law was incompatible with the Human Rights Act as it discriminated against single parents and their children.
 To remedy the breach of human rights law, a remedial order was introduced to Parliament in November 2017.
 This will amend section 54 of the Human Fertilisation and Embryology Act 2008 to allow single mothers and fathers through surrogacy to apply for a parental order in the same way as couples.
-It is currently being considered by Parliament and we hope the new law will be in force some time in the second half of 2018.
+It is currently being considered by Parliament and we hope the new law will be in force some time after October 2018.
 This useful Parliamentary paper gives a full summary of the current position as of 5 February 2018 (although please note that since then, issues with the drafting have been raised by the Joint Committee on Human Rights, and as a result the window of opportunity for this to come into force by July 2018 has been missed).

 Under the new law, there is retrospective provision for single parents who already have children who have not until now been able to apply - instead of applying within six months of the birth they will be able to apply within six months of the law changing.
 The window of opportunity for making a retrospective application will close on 2 July 2019 - applications after this will still be possible but more complicated.

 You can read more about the history of how this law change has come about from our blog http://www.nataliegambleassociates.co.uk/blog/tag/remedial-order/